aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/_index.md

 ## Entries with Different Passwords in Aspose.Zip for .NET

-Security-sensitive applications often require different protection levels for individual files inside a ZIP archive.
+Security‑sensitive applications often require different protection levels for individual files inside a ZIP archive.
 Aspose.Zip allows you to assign a unique password to each entry, giving you fine‑grained control over access.
 This is especially useful for multi‑tenant SaaS platforms where each tenant’s data must remain isolated.

+### How to set ZIP password for a specific entry

+When you add an entry, use the `EntryOptions.Password` property to **how to set zip password** for that entry only.
+Other entries can remain unprotected, which is perfect for scenarios where only certain files need encryption.

+### ZIP entry password best practice

+A **zip entry password** should be strong and stored securely (e.g., using Azure Key Vault).
+By assigning passwords per entry, you avoid a single point of failure and comply with data‑privacy regulations.

-## Compress to Lzma in Aspose.Zip for .NET
+## Compress to LZMA in Aspose.Zip for .NET

 LZMA provides higher compression ratios than traditional Deflate, making it ideal for large data sets, logs, or assets that need to be transferred efficiently.
 Aspose.Zip’s LZMA implementation integrates seamlessly with the standard ZIP workflow, so you can switch algorithms with minimal code changes while enjoying reduced storage footprints.